wp-plugins/good-reviews-wp/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Create Reviews from the WordPress admin dashboard.

+== Frequently Asked Questions ==

+= Is there a shortcode to print all of my reviews? =

+Yes, use the `[good-reviews]` shortcode.
+Consult the help documentation in the /docs/ folder for details on the shortcode attributes available.

+= Can users submit reviews with this plugin? =

+No, this plugin only allows you to display reviews you've entered yourself.

+= Can I customize the output of the reviews? =

+Yes, but in order to do this you'll need to be able to write PHP, HTML and CSS code.
+The `grfwp_print_reviews_output` filter will allow you to hook in before reviews are printed and output your own markup.
+You'll find it [here](https://github.com/NateWr/good-reviews-wp/blob/master/includes/template-functions.php#L43).

+= Is there a template function I can use to print reviews? =

+Yes, check out the [grfwp_print_reviews()](https://github.com/NateWr/good-reviews-wp/blob/master/includes/template-functions.php#L41) function.

 == Screenshots ==

 1. Display any or all of your reviews on a page with the [good-reviews] shortcode.